FlineDev/FreemiumKit-Docs/Sources/FreemiumKit/FreemiumKit.docc/SetupGuide.md

 @Video(poster: "PaidViews-Poster", source: "PaidViews")

-1. Lock your paid features for users who have not made a purchase yet by using one of the built-in views `PaidFeatureButton` or `PaidFeatureView`.
+1. Recommended: Lock your paid features for users who have not made a purchase yet by using one of the built-in views `PaidFeatureButton` or `PaidFeatureView`.
 For example:

    ```swift
    // opens paywall if user has not purchased, else works like a normal (stylable) button